sgmurphy/wordpress-plugins/formidable/readme.txt

 Discover why Formidable Pro is hailed as the most advanced WordPress form plugin available.
 To access these powerful features and more, [upgrade to Pro](https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) today and redefine what you can achieve with WordPress forms.

+== Credits ==
+This online form and quiz builder plugin is created by Steve and Steph Wells and the amazing Strategy11 Team with <a href="https://syedbalkhi.com/">Syed Balkhi</a> as an Advisor.

 == Installation ==
 1. Go to the Plugins -> 'Add New' page in your WP admin area
 2. Search for 'Formidable'
 3. Click the 'Install Now' button, then 'Activate'
 4. Go to the newly added 'Formidable' menu
 5. Click the 'Add New' button to go to the form generator page and create a new email form
-6. Insert your newly created lead form, quiz form, or survey form on a page or post using the Embed Form pop up.
+6. Insert your newly created lead form, quiz, or survey form on a page or post using the Embed Form pop up.
 Or insert it manually or into a widget using a shortcode [formidable id=x].
 Alternatively use `<?php echo FrmFormsController::show_form(2); ?>` to add it in a theme file.

 == Screenshots ==
 1. Build a professional WP form without any code.
 2. Page for creating a quote form, Stripe payment form, quiz form, and many more.
 3. Field Options and CSS Layout Classes
 4. Field Options for checkbox fields
-5. View, create, edit, and delete entries on the back end from a to do list, employment application form, and more.
+5. View, create, edit, and delete entries on the back end from a to-do list, employment application form, and more.
 6. Add a form widget into a sidebar

 == Frequently Asked Questions ==